sonalnandurkar123/BrightHotel/README.md

 # BrightHotel
-This is my first project it is hotel management system for frontend i used bootstrap css html javascript ajax and jquery for backend i used mysql.
+This is my first PHP project it is hotel management system for frontend i used bootstrap css html javascript ajax and jquery for backend i used mysql.